 Anxiety disorders can be classified very generally into psychologically induced anxiety disorders, organic anxiety disorders, and substance-induced anxiety disorders.
 Organic anxiety disorders are triggered by a physical illness such as hyperthyroidism, while substance-induced anxiety disorders are triggered by the use of certain medications or drugs.
 Psychologically induced anxiety disorders can be categorized as phobias, panic disorders, and generalized anxiety disorders.
 These pages are exclusively about mental anxiety disorders.

 There are several anxiety disorders.
 They tend to overlap considerably and it is not uncommon for people to have features of several of the disorders.

 Phobias are pathological fears of a real or barely threatening situation, a specific object, or activity.
-The term phobia is not always clear.
-There are also phobias that are not unrealistic, such as the gagging fear (phagophobia).
+The term phobia is not always very explicit.
+There are also phobias that are not necessarily pathological, such as the gagging fear (phagophobia).
 Typical of phobias is that they are predictable because they always occur in certain situations, and they are inappropriate.

-A phobia is excessive and persistent fear of a specific object, situation, or activity.
+A phobia is an excessive and persistent fear of a specific object, situation, or activity.
 These fears cause such distress that some people go to extreme lengths to avoid what they fear.
 There are three types of phobias: